c-i/correlation/README.md

     positional arguments:
       assets                Assets to perform OLS regression on.
-First asset provided is the dependent variable and the second is the independent variable.
+First asset provided is the dependent variable and the second is the independent variable. e.g BTCUSDT ETHUSDT

     options:
       -h, --help            show this help message and exit